gauritripathi2002/StarbucksNutriProfiler/README.md

 # Starbucks Nutritional Analysis🧋

 Welcome to the Starbucks Nutritional Analysis project.
 This project dives into the nutritional information of various beverages offered by the popular coffee chain, Starbucks.
-Using data analysis and visualization techniques, we explore the constituents of these beverages to understand their nutritional value.

 ## Project Description